 5. Museum of Contemporary Art Australia

 Continuing the theme of revolutionary architecture, the Museum of Contemporary Art in Sydney is itself a piece of modern art.
-The museum is ideal for meeting colleagues and clients thanks to its restaurant and cafe with rooftop terrace.
+The museum is ideal for meeting colleagues and clients thanks to its restaurant and cafe with a rooftop terrace.

 Things to do in Sydney at night

 After a day of meetings and making connections with business partners, it is only natural to want to explore the nightlife Sydney has to offer.
-Here we rundown the best night time attractions and venues in the city.
+Here we rundown the best night-time attractions and venues in the city.